Commercial & Corporate Law

 - Freely buy and sell company shares.

-Additional permissions or restrictions may exist in some strategic sectors (defence, telecommunications, energy, media).
+Additional permissions or restrictions may apply in certain strategic sectors (defence, telecommunications, energy, media).

 Company Types

-Two company types most preferred by foreign investors in Turkish law:
+The two company types most preferred by foreign investors in Turkish law are:

 Limited Liability Company (LLC)

-- Flexible structure — suitable for small and medium-sized enterprises,
+- Flexible structure — well suited for small and medium-sized enterprises,

 - Simple management structure.